Are Suede playing a secret London show tonight?

 SEPTEMBER

-15 – Banquet Records, Kingston (live performance) SOLD OUT
+15 – Banquet Records, Kingston (live performance)

-16 – Rough Trade East, Shoreditch (live performance) SOLD OUT
+16 – Rough Trade East, Shoreditch (live performance)

-17 – Crash Records/Brudenell Social Club, Leeds (live performance) SOLD OUT
+17 – Crash Records/Brudenell Social Club, Leeds (live performance)

-18 – Rough Trade / Fleece, Bristol (live performance) SOLD OUT
+18 – Rough Trade / Fleece, Bristol (live performance)

-20 – Bear Tree Records, Sheffield (signing) SOLD OUT
+20 – Bear Tree Records, Sheffield (signing)

 OCTOBER

-5 – Electric Ballroom, London SOLD OUT
+5 – Electric Ballroom, London

-6 – Electric Ballroom, London SOLD OUT
+6 – Electric Ballroom, London

-8 – Melkweg – Oude Zaal, Amsterdam SOLD OUT
+8 – Melkweg – Oude Zaal, Amsterdam

-10 – La Maroquinerie, Paris SOLD OUT
+10 – La Maroquinerie, Paris

 11 – Gloria-Theatre, Cologne